The NHL has moved to Edmonton. But questions remain about bubble access and the upcoming season.

 “We will be anxious to see how it all plays out, but our medical professionals are certainly satisfied that we are doing all the right things that the bubbles, and now one bubble is as tight as possible,” Daly said.

 The NHL on Monday announced that it had completed its sixth straight week of its return-to-play plan with zero positive coronavirus tests within the Toronto and Edmonton bubbles.
-There were 2,534 tests administered in the past week, with testing conducted on a daily basis to all members of the traveling parties.
+There were 2,534 tests administered in the past week, with testing conducted daily on all members of the traveling parties.

 “I think we have gotten very positive feedback from the teams and the players leaving the bubble, with respect to their experience,” Daly said.
-“Having said that, I total get that it is a hardship for the players to be here, away from their families and have no real in-person access to their families.
+“Having said that, I totally get that it is a hardship for the players to be here, away from their families and have no real in-person access to their families.
 That’s a toll that would weigh on anybody.”

 The league had originally planned to allow family members to enter the bubble when conference finals started.
 But with games already underway, only Canadian family members can get in.
 Daly said the league has not yet heard back from the Canadian government officials on exemptions for those who would want to come from outside the country.